for-giobbe/PAINT/README.md

 This repository contains all the code used to study the molecular groundplan of a plant-ant interaction.

-Most of the code was generated for RNA-seq of the plant _Vicia faba_ and the ant _Crematogaster scutellaris_.
+Most of the code was generated for RNA-seq of the ant _Crematogaster scutellaris_ and the plant _Vicia faba_.

+Additionaly, metagenomics of leaf lamina and and proteomics of extra-floral nectar have been performedfor the plant.

 In here _Vicia faba_ will be reverenced as **vicia** and _Crematogaster scutellaris_ as **crema**.